goatshriek/stumpless/docs/examples/filter/README.md

 stumplog_set_mask( LOG_UPTO( LOG_ERR ) );
 ```

-When a `syslog.h` header is available, most syslog calls have a matching call
+When the `syslog.h` header is available, most syslog calls have a match in
-in stumpless that has the same signature and semantics.
-For `setlogmask`, that
+stumpless with the same signature and semantics.
+For `setlogmask`, that function
-function is `stumplog_set_mask`.
-It sets the log mask for the current target,
+is `stumplog_set_mask`.
+It sets the log mask for the current target, and returns
-and returns the mask that was previously being used.
-That's what allows us to
+the mask that was previously being used.
+That's what allows us to make the
-make the substition in the above code so simple.
+substition in the above code so simple.

 If you want to write code that is portable to systems without the `syslog.h`
 header (Windows, for example), then you can remove the other syslog-specific